ku-plrg-classroom/docs/cose212/cobalt/README.md

 ## (Problem #2) `sqsumIfExpr` (20 points)

-After passing all the tests of the `interp` function, you will implement the `subExpr1` and `subExpr2` functions to complete the `sqsumIfExpr` function.
+In this problem, you will implement the `subExpr1` and `subExpr2` functions to complete the `sqsumIfExpr` function.

 > [!WARNING]
 >